petershin/liferay-learn/docs/courses/latest/en/commerce-architect/configuring-products-and-skus/configuring-skus.md

 ## Configuring SKU Dimensions and Weight

 Remember adding the dimensions and weight for the products on the configuration page?
 These dimensions are applied automatically to all SKUs in the product as well.
-In our example, there are six SKUs for one product.
+In this example, there are six SKUs for one product.
 The weight of each of these differ since they have different lenses and coatings.
 To change it for each SKU,

 1. Open the *Global Menu* (![Global Menu](../../images/icon-applications-menu.png)) and navigate to *Commerce* &rarr; *Products*.